06 Nov Evidence Based Techniques For Treatment Of Resistant Anxiety, Worry, Panic And Insomnia

 Dr. Abel has published many articles in professional journals on her work in anxiety and behavioural medicine.
 Dr Abel is known for her expertise in Worry and GAD.
 She has been interviewed and quoted by several popular magazines (such as Glamour, Health, Prevention), and The Association for Behavioural and Cognitive Therapies invited her to write a pamphlet about GAD.
 Dr. Abel’s book Active Relaxation: How to Increase Productivity and Achieve Balance by Decreasing Stress and Anxiety, was published in 2010 and has received outstanding reviews from mental health care professionals and readers alike.

 This online workshop will give you instant access to 5 hours of video content, accessible via streaming on our website, as well as downloadable supporting materials.
-Note that access will expire 12 months after purchase.
+You can view the course content in your own time, there is no time limit on access.

 A certificate of completion will be generated upon finishing the course and completing a short evaluation quiz.
 Please consult your professional organisation/association to confirm whether you are able to claim any CPD points/hours for this online workshop.